iddqdsound/iddqdsound.github.io/blog/rfrt/93/index.md

 **Method 2(Right-clicking on the FX Tab on Tracks/Items):** A slightly less cluttered alternative is to right click the FX icon on any track or icon*:
 ![](/blog/rfrt/93/rfrt93-2.jpg)
-_This dropdown menu appears when you right click on the FX Icon._
+_These menus appear when you right click on the FX Icon.
+Left: Tracks Right: Items_

 From here, you can click to float any plugins already on the selected track/item (if any), and you will see all the regular groupings of your tracks, through which you can navigate to your desired plugin.
 This is, once again, a useful option, but the more FX you have, the more clicking and scrolling you'd have to do sometimes.